 This is where the current ratio becomes your quick reality check.
 It cuts through the noise and tells you, in simple numbers, if a company has enough cash and assets to comfortably cover what it owes in the next year.
 Too low, and the company might be heading into liquidity trouble.
 Too high, and it might mean the company is sitting on idle resources instead of using them to grow.

 Before you put your money into any company for the long run, knowing its current ratio helps you avoid the trap of investing in businesses that look strong on paper but may struggle with day-to-day survival.
 Understanding concepts like the current ratio is the first step in becoming a more confident investor.
 The same awareness applies when diversifying into mutual funds—knowing what strengthens or weakens financial health can guide you towards more reliable investment choices.
-Open your mutual fund account today
+Start investing or begin a SIP with just Rs.
+100!

 In this article, we’ll break down what the current ratio means, how you can calculate it, what an ideal value looks like, and why it is a crucial part of smart investing.